NielsNijveldt/nielsnijveldt.github.io/_posts/2019-10-07-integrate-opencover-with-azure-devops.markdown

 date:   2019-10-07 16:52:35 +0200
 categories:
 ---
 [OpenCover][github-opencover] is a code coverage tool which measures both branch and sequence points for a given .Net application.
 In my case I wanted to measure code coverage of a .Net web API project.
-The idea is to start OpenCover, run end-2-end tests (or other tests invoking my API) and generate a coverage file in the end.
+The idea is to start OpenCover, run end-2-end tests (or other tests invoking my API) and generate a coverage file.
+This gives you insight about how much of your API is covered by for example end-2-end tests.

 In order to achieve this I use [OpenCover.Console.exe][github-opencover-console] and attach it to the IIS process of the backend application as described on the [wiki of OpenCover][github-opencover-wiki].
 This works fine for manually starting OpenCover, but in my Azure DevOps pipeline everything should be automated.
 In order to do so I created three PowerShell scripts.
 One to start OpenCover, one to Invoke the start script on another machine and one to close OpenCover and generate a report.

+### Starting OpenCover
 The start script stops the current running backend IIS application.
 After it is stopped the actual OpenCover.Console.exe can be started:
 {% highlight ruby %}
 OpenCover.Console.exe -target:C:\Windows\System32\inetsrv\w3wp.exe -targetargs:-debug -targetdir:C:\iisprojectdir -output:C:\reports\opencover-result.xml -filter:+[*]* -register:user